svlad-90/DLT-Message-Analyzer/md/patterns_view/patterns_view.md

 ## Relocation of the sub-tree levels

-Plugin alllows you to move a particular sub-tree into another location.
+Plugin allows you to move a particular sub-tree into another location.

 Just select any non-leaf element: